jberkus/community/events/2019/06-contributor-summit/README.md

 This day is for people who already contribute to Kubernetes and participate in its community and want a place to have working meetings, as well as contributors who have already taken the New Contributor Workshop and want to learn more in-depth contribution topics.

-Draft Schedule, subject to amendment:
+Current Schedule, subject to adjustment.
+The final schedule will be available on the Sched app at the conference.

 | Time | Presentation Area | Discussion Area |
 | ---- | ----------------- | --------------- |